UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Feedback
 Starting the farm will be done by the agricultural engineer When in maintenance, or agricultural engineer mode, you are meant to collect, plant, and harvest crop.
-Failure to do so correctly will lead to score deduction When I’m building, or computer scientist mode, you are in charge of keeping the system flowing smoothly with the gates you allow to be open or closed.
+Failure to do so correctly will result in a low score.
+When I’m building, or computer scientist mode, you are in charge of keeping the water system flowing smoothly to specific seed rows with switches you allow to be on or off.
 As you advance, you are rewarded more seeds but need to find a way of fitting them all into your farm.
 If you take point loss, it will reflect either in the environment around you changing and becoming more dangerous or your home planet lacking greater resources.